Darkness Visible: N-Body Simulations of Dark Matter Spikes in Hernquist Haloes: Theoretical Background

 \section{Theoretical Background}

 Many different DM density profiles exist and are actively compared to observational data (e.g. \citealt{Li:2020iib}).
 Arguably the most prominent spherical profiles are the \citet*{NFW} (NFW) and the \citet{Hernquist} profiles.
-Both feature an inner cusp of $\rho \propto r^{-1}$, with the Hernquist having a more steep outer density falloff of $\rho \propto r^{-4}$ compared to $\rho \propto r^{-3}$ of the NFW.
-We will use the Hernquist profile, because it does not require the use of artificial cut-offs and is easier to work with analytically.
+Both feature an inner cusp of $\rho \propto r^{-1}$, with the Hernquist having a more steep outer density falloff of $\rho \propto r^{-4}$ compared to $\rho \propto r^{-3}$ of the NFW.\footnote{See \citet{Springel_2005} for a more thorough discussion regarding their differences.} We will use the Hernquist profile, because it does not require the use of artificial cut-offs and is easier to work with analytically.
 Due to the identical inner cusp we expect the results presented in this article to be equivalent for both profiles.
 The density profile of a Hernquist halo is given by

 where $M_\text{h}$ is the total mass of the halo, and $a$ is the characteristic \textit{scale radius}.
 Its gravitational potential $\psi_\text{Hernq}$ is then given by

 Simulations by \citet{Correa:relationConcentration} have shown that the two free parameters $a$ and $M_\text{h}$ are correlated for realistic Hernquist halos, and we thus define our haloes using only $M_\text{h}$.
 This article still includes $a$ in equations for ease of reading and consistency with other works.
 Assuming zero redshift, this relation becomes: